 Types of Lightning Protection Systems

-Lightning protection systems work in several different ways to protect your home.
-It is important to understand that these systems do not attract lightning, nor are they capable of preventing lightning from striking a building.
-Lightning protection systems primarily work by diverting the energy from a lightning strike with a combination of lightning rods, conductors, and grounds.
-Advanced systems, such as our Transient Voltage Surge Suppression (TVSS), can also help protect your valuable electronics and appliances from the sudden surge in electricity caused by a lightning strike.
+Lightning protection systems use many functions to protect your property.
+However, it’s important to note that these systems do not attract lightning, nor are they capable of preventing lightning from striking a building.
+Instead, they work to divert the energy from a lightning strike with a combination of lightning rods, conductors, and grounds.
+Advanced systems, such as our Transient Voltage Surge Suppression (TVSS) system, can also help protect your valuable electronics and appliances against the sudden surge in electricity caused by a lightning strike.

 At Boston Lightning Rod Co., Inc., we carefully design our lightning protection systems so that each component works together to provide you with the most advanced protection available.